imshakib/Hosseini-Shakib_etal_2022_preprint/README.md

 ## Data reference

 ### Input data
-The 1/3 arcsec digital elevation model (DEM) tile for Selinsgrove,PA is downloaded from the USGS website at API: https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/13/TIFF/historical/n41w077/USGS_13_n41w077_20220429.tif
+The 1/3 arcsec digital elevation model (DEM) tile for Selinsgrove,PA is downloaded from the USGS website at API: https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/13/TIFF/historical/n41w077/USGS_13_n41w077_20220429.tif <br />
 The small size input data are stored in the "Inputs" folder and are as follows:
 - "Isle of Que": shapefile of the Isle of Que in Selinsgrove
 - "NLCD": Land use land cover 30m gridded data from the USGS National Land Cover Database (2016) clipped for Selinsgrove, PA